zyxd/svelte-store-router/README.md

 Controls side effect of route changing which push items to History. `true` by default in browser, always `false` on server side.

 #### handleNavigation
 Toggles a navigation handler that automatically intercepts `<a>` clicks, updating the route state without reloading the page.
-Adding a `rel="external"` attribute to a `<a>` will trigger a browser navigation when the link is clicked. `true` by default.
+Adding a `rel="external"` attribute to a `<a>` will trigger a usual browser navigation when the link is clicked.
+In addition to boolean, can contain a string with CSS selectors (e.g. `.foo, #bar, form`) for elements only within which clicks `<a>` should be handled. `true` by default.